ttu/ruuvitag-sensor/README.md

 ### 1. Get sensor data synchronously with callback

 `get_data` calls the callback whenever a RuuviTag sensor broadcasts data.
-This method is the preferred way to use the library.
+This method is the preferred way to use the library with _BlueZ_.

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor